vtexdocs/help-center-content/docs/announcements/en/insights-will-be-out-for-maintenance-but-will-be-back-soon.md

 author: 245tA425AIeioKAk2eaiwS
 slug: insights-will-be-out-for-maintenance-but-will-be-back-soon
 legacySlug: insights-will-be-out-for-maintenance-but-will-be-back-soon
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: As of 12/10/18, Insights will be out for maintenance, therefore unavailable for all VTEX users.
+announcementSynopsisEN: 'As of 12/10/18, Insights will be out for maintenance, therefore unavailable for all VTEX users.'
 ---

 Insights, the VTEX module that gives details of your store's performance, will be out for maintenance.
 Therefore, __as of December 11 of 2018, it will be unavailable for all platform users.__